ClarkYang91/LeetCode/README.md

 # LeetCode
-Java code of LeetCode questions.
+Java and Python code of LeetCode questions.